israelswf/sales-taxes/README.md

 ## About this Project

-The idea behind this project is to create a back-end Restful Java api, that will process and serve data in a JSON format to a front-end React application.
-The React app will be a simple application that contains a select drop-down list with all items available to purchase, and a component that will show the required receipt with taxes applied and the total price.
+The idea behind this project is to create a back-end Restful Java API, that will process and serve data in a JSON format to a front-end React application.
+The React app will be a simple application that contains a select drop-down list with all items available to purchase, and a component that will show the receipt with taxes applied at each item and the total price.

 ### Database